Our personal injury lawyer in San Antonio, Texas, can get you the compensation you deserve after your accident. You pay no fees until we win.

 The duty of care can vary depending on your situation.
 For example, if you’re on the road, other drivers owe you a duty of care to drive responsibly and follow state and federal laws.
 If they breach that duty of care and it causes your injury, you can hold them responsible.
 The other party can breach this through negligence or recklessness.

 A personal injury case rests on the ability to prove your injuries occurred due to someone else’s negligence or recklessness.
 But the law is complex, and the last thing you want to do while recovering from an accident is to spend hours researching the law and interpreting long-winded legal jargon.
-That’s why you should always consult a personal injury lawyer in San Antonio to determine if you have a case.
+That’s why you should always consult a personal injury attorney in San Antonio to determine if you have a case.

-To receive compensation for your injuries, you must show another party is liable.
+To receive compensation for your injuries, you must show that another party is liable.
 However, if you were partially responsible for the accident, you may still be entitled to compensation under a legal principle called “modified comparative negligence.”

 As long as you are less than 51% at fault for your accident, you can recover compensation in Texas.
 The compensation you receive will then be reduced by your liability, so if you are 20% responsible for your accident, you will receive 80% of the settlement amount.